🎉Not sure which plan fits your service business in Ghana?Find your plan →

 Calculated at the point of transaction

-When you raise an invoice or record a POS sale in Finza, VAT, NHIL, and GETFund are calculated on the taxable amount immediately.
-You do not calculate tax at period end — it is already done.
+When you raise an invoice or record a taxable sale in Finza, VAT, NHIL, and GETFund are calculated on the taxable amount immediately.
+You do not calculate tax at period end - it is already done.

 Posted to separate ledger accounts